 If you find yourself with bright red nail polish spilled on your favorite carpet or area rug, don’t panic!
 Here are many expert tips for how to remove nail polish from carpet.
 You will find that there is actually more than one way to get dried nail polish out of carpet, including removing it with Windex!

 This post may contain affiliate links.

-Tip #1: Any non-acetone finger nail polish remover will take that off and not hurt the carpet.
-Take a paper towel soak it down a little and wipe it off.
+Tip #1: Any non-acetone finger nail polish remover will take the nail polish off and not hurt the carpet.
+Take a paper towel soak it down a little and wipe the nail polish off.

 Try to keep the area contained that you rub, at first it will look like you are smearing it around, just keep changing paper towels with a new one until stain is gone.

 You need to change your cloth several times so you’re not sliding polish over a bigger area.
 When done a liquid dish soap will get the smell out of the carpet.

 Tip #2: I use nail polish remover and blot, then Goo Gone works to remove the remaining stain.

 Tip #3: When I spilled nail polish on my carpet I saturated it with non-acetone nail polish remover and scrubbed it with a white cloth.